AI Paper Reader Options Compared for Source-Checked Research

 The image below shows the paper-reader job Atlas is meant to handle.
 A research paper stays visible while the answer, citation badges, and related source context sit beside it.

-That matters for AI paper reader evaluation because the output is useful only when the reader can open the cited passage, compare it with the claim, and decide whether the paper supports the note.
+This source trail is what makes an AI answer useful for research.
+Open the cited passage, compare it with the claim, and decide whether the paper supports your note.

 Use this citation-opening step as the line between an explanation aid and a research workflow.
 If the reader cannot inspect the cited passage and nearby context, treat the answer as a lead until the original paper confirms it.